EGLA Evaluation Process

 How can my city become a European Green Leaf winner?

-European Green Leaf candidate cities will be assessed on the basis of six environmental topic areas:
+European Green Leaf Award candidate cities are assessed on the basis of six environmental topic areas:

 - Climate Change & Energy Performance